 Training to become a fully-fledged process engineer takes place in the classroom (during your studies) and then also as engineering in training where you would be assigned a senior engineer as a mentor during your training period.
-Be sure to include your on the job training or engineering internship duties as part of your work history section.
-If you are applying for your first job as a Process Engineering highlight points such as type of factory, the product produced, and equipment used during the manufacturing process.
+Be sure to include your on-the-job training or engineering internship duties as part of your work history section.
+If you are applying for your first job as a Process Engineer, highlight points such as type of factory, the product produced, and equipment used during the manufacturing process.

 6. Skills Summary/Key Skills:

 Gone are the days of dull and generic skills list indicating how flexible, dynamic, and hard-working you are.
 For a top-notch Process Engineer resume, your skills and competencies should resume should resonate with the technical nuances of your job and be aligned to the verbiage in the job advertisement.
 Following an SEO strategy when it comes to keywords will ensure that your resume is identified by applicant tracking systems and screening bots as a suitable contender.
 These applications are programmed to isolate and identify specific predetermined keywords and then rank resumes by suitability.
 The best way to present skills and competencies is by using a skills matrix feature at the end of your resume (more on this later on) engineering principles, and able to apply those principles to best support a company.
 Be sure to include job-specific skills.

 7. Licenses/Certifications/Relevant Coursework/Training:

 To work as a Process Engineer, you are required to obtain licensing by the USA Replication standards, especially if you are going to be offering services to the general public.
 The most common license is an FE (Fundamentals of Engineering), followed by a PE ( Principles and Practices of Engineering).
 Both permits are obtained by writing an exam.
 For the PE license, you need to have gained experience of no less than four years under a professionally certified engineer's mentorship.